 This makes United the perfect choice for your next North American ski or snowboard holiday, with the added bonus of allowing 2 pieces of checked-luggage per person (each not weighing more than 23kg per piece) 1 ski/snowboard bag + 1 boot bag is counted as 1 piece so long as you fly United for your International trans-Pacific flights from Australia.
 To ensure this luggage rule applies for your Domestic U.S. flights, book your Domestic U.S. flights on the same ticket as your International flights from Australia.

 Visit the United website for competitive fares to all popular ski destinations.
 United provides convenient service to U.S. ski resorts in Colorado, Utah, Idaho, Nevada & California; and Canadian resorts in British Columbia, Alberta and Quebec.
 At United you will find a range of airfares available throughout their extensive global network, plus there’s never a booking fee for your United flight purchase online.

-Air Canada fly direct to Vancouver from Sydney, Brisbane and Melbourne offering the most efficient route to reach Canadian ski resorts.
+Air Canada fly direct to Vancouver from Sydney and Brisbane offering the most efficient route to reach Canadian ski resorts.
 Land in Vancouver for a short transfer to Whistler, or get a convenient connection on the Air Canada domestic network to Kelowna, Kamloops and Calgary to reach the interior BC resorts and Alberta.
 Air Canada offer services in Economy, Premium Economy and Business Class.

 Ski Travel Company have a preferred arrangement with Air Canada enabling us to offer discounted wholesale ski airfares in our ski packages with flights to Canada.
 With extended ticketing deadlines and even discounts in premium economy and business class, it makes sense to book your air and land package together.